 Unfortunately, professors at Barnumbia are not all created equal.
-You’ll have some that you absolutely adore… but then it’s inevitable to stumble along the odd one who you just can’t jive with.
+You’ll have some that you absolutely adore … but then it’s inevitable to stumble upon the odd one who you just can’t jibe with.

 If you find that you don’t mesh with your first-year Core/Foundations professors, take a deep breath and move on—you don’t have to agree with their methods of teaching to get something out of the class.
 Remember that you will only have them for one semester and that this is just a small portion of your college academic experience.

 I want to double major, but I’ve heard conflicting opinions about it.
 Any input?